Medically reviewed by Drugs.com. Last updated on Apr 9, 2022.

 Complications that may affect you

-Gestational diabetes may also increase the mother's risk of:
+Gestational diabetes may also increase your risk of:

 If you're at average risk of gestational diabetes, you'll likely have a screening test during your second trimester — between 24 and 28 weeks of pregnancy.